Jump to:

 A plan and goal for treatment is best determined via communication with the patient, family, and team.
 An assessment of the patient’s support system and life role is important in formulating a management plan.
 Treatment options should be weighed in the setting of prognosis and reasonable goals of care.
 The importance of providing support in the form of psychological aide, counseling, palliative care, and symptom management cannot be understated.

 It is important to listen to the patient’s wishes and not to provide false hope.
 Rehabilitation units can be ideal locations for achieving functional gains prior to discharge home, even for patients with advanced disease.
-Hospice programs focus specifically on end-of-life care in addition to incorporating palliative measures that prioritize quality of life.
+Hospice programs focus on end-of-life care and incorporate palliative measures that prioritize quality of life.

 The National Cancer Act in 1971 helped to develop training, demonstration, and research projects in rehabilitation.
 More recently, cancer rehabilitation fellowships have been developed at select institutions to help physiatrists gain knowledge and experience managing rehabilitation in all types of cancer diagnoses.
-Although the American College of Surgeons Commission20 on Cancer identifies rehabilitation services as a key resource for cancer patients, clear guidelines on how and when patients receive rehabilitation services are lacking.
-Cancer Rehabilitation Medicine is a developing field and has been identified as a key area for growth within AAPM&R’s Bold Vision.
+Although the American College of Surgeons Commission on Cancer16 identifies rehabilitation services as a key resource for cancer patients, clear guidelines on how and when patients receive rehabilitation services are lacking.
+Cancer Rehabilitation Medicine is a developing field and has been identified as a key area for growth within AAPM&R BOLD’s Vision.

 Rehabilitation Management and Treatments